woman reading a book

 One way to understand the professional development of a counsellor/psychotherapist is that of an organic process of growth through the experience of professional practice and further training.
 Over time a therapist may develop specialist areas of practice and/or deepen their general skills and competence.
 In this they will be supported by professional colleagues, especially trainers and supervisors, who play an important part in the ongoing formation of a therapist.

 A counsellor/psychotherapist may choose to evidence their professional progression and have this formally recognised through the process of accreditation.
-To become an accredited counsellor/psychotherapist an applicant needs to be already on ACC’s accredited register.

-SCoPEd Framework
+Accreditation and the SCoPEd Framework

 ACC members currently align to column A for registered counsellors, column B for accredited counsellors and column C for senior accredited counsellors.

 ACC members can practise in any area of counselling and psychotherapy if it is within their competence, and the framework is not intended to be restrictive in this way.
 However, members can also evidence their competence in column B and/or C, by applying for accreditation.
-Differing routes to accreditation based on training levels and practice experience will be developed with the goal of SCoPEd being fully implemented within ACC by January 2026.

 How to become an accredited counsellor?